finos/community/governance/README.md

 FINOS also hosts **Special Interest Groups (SIGs)** which are forums where community members sharing an interest in a certain topic discuss ideas, compare experiences, and consider common solutions (which may or may not take the form of new open source software or standards projects).

 All FINOS projects and SIGs are expected to observe the FINOS [Collaborative Principles](Collaborative-Principles.md) and [Meeting Procedures](Meeting-Procedures.md).
+For a list of our project see the [FINOS project catalog](finos.github.io) or the [FINOS landscape](l.finos.org).

 ## Open Source Software Projects